Course Outline and Overhead Transparency Notes for CH100,

 designed for students who have not had high school chemistry and for

 who need a review of chemistry before taking other chemistry courses.

 course does not include laboratory instruction.
 3 lecture

-Prerequisite - MAT 034 Basic Algebra
+Prerequisite - MAT 037 Basic Algebra or equivalent proficiency.

 Corequisite - placement in ENG 101 English Composition I

 Course Coordinator: Michael Dorneman, Office MS 120,